decentralized-identity/linked-vp/spec/spec.md

 references will require different protocols and services from which the linked credentials will be retrieved.
 Service operators and layers of caches will be able to change or replace the linked credentials.
 A verifier might need to ensure that the used protocol and the received credentials provide the desired security guarantees.
-In addition to the security mechanisms of Verifiable Credentials and Verifiable Presentations [[spec:VC-DATA-MODEL]] the `challenge` and `domain` search parameters in the URI of the linked credentials can help reduce the risk.
+In addition to the security mechanisms of Verifiable Credentials and Verifiable Presentations [[VC-DATA-INTEGRITY]](#ref:VC-DATA-INTEGRITY), `challenge` and `domain` search parameters in the URI of the linked credentials can help reduce the risk.

 TODO: add reference to the search parameters security mechansim